Electrolyte Disorders Q&A

 - Adrenal gland disorders

-To find out if you have an electrolyte disorder, your Kidney360 specialist uses a simple blood test to assess your kidney function and the electrolyte levels in your body.
-They also test your reflexes and complete a physical exam, including a pinch test to determine if you’re dehydrated.
+To find out if you have an electrolyte disorder, your specialist uses a simple blood test to assess your kidney function and the electrolyte levels in your body.
+They also test your reflexes and complete a physical exam.
+Your provider might order additional blood tests, urine tests, or an electrocardiogram (EKG) to evaluate your heart's function.

 - Intravenous (IV) fluids